MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_create_circuit.md

 ## -description

-The EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUIT callback is used by the driver to This function is located in the acxcircuit header.
+The EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUIT callback is used by the driver to TBD This function is located in the acxcircuit header.

+TBD - The EVT_ACX_CIRCUIT_PREPARE_HARDWARE callback is used by the driver to allow it to add additional functionality when a circuit is in the release hardware phase, using the TBD function is called,  TBD TBD.

 ## -parameters